surniaulula/wpsso/readme.txt

 = 13.5.0-dev.4 =

 (TBD) Added 'timeRequired' property to Schema Article markup.
-Added a new SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Article tab.
-Moved the Document SSO "Article Section" and "Est. Reading Time" option to the Schema tab.
+Moved the Document SSO "Article Section" and "Est. Reading Time" options to the Edit Schema tab.

 = 13.4.1 =